InfluxCommunity/influxdb-ruby/README.md

 ## Ruby support

-This gem should work with Ruby 1.9+, but starting with v0.4, we'll likely drop Ruby 1.9 support.
+Up to and including version 0.3.x, this gem will work with Ruby 1.9+.
+Starting with 0.4.0, only Ruby 2.2+ will be supported.

+To read the documentation for 0.3.x, see the [stable-03 branch](https://github.com/influxdata/influxdb-ruby/tree/stable-03).

 Please note that for Ruby 1.9, you'll need to install the JSON gem in version 1.8.x yourself, for example by pinning the version in your `Gemfile` (i.e.